joshuamkchoi1103/cse15l-lab-reports/labReport5.md

 ![Image](image3.png) <br>
 ![Image](image4.png) <br>
 ![Image](image5.png) <br>
 **TA:** Take a look at your reverseArray method and see if you have an array of size 5 what the first iteration would do.
-If the array length is 5, can you access the index 5?<br>
+If the array length is 5, can you access the index 5?
+And also, can you do assertEquals with 2 arrays?<br>
 **Student:**

 **Part 2 - Reflection**<br>